Nerdwin15/castreceiverlist/README.md

 Google Cast Receiver Bootstrap Plugin
 ================

-This plugin is a simple jQuery plugin that binds to an existing Boostrap button dropdown and populates it with all available Google Cast receivers.
+This plugin is a simple jQuery plugin that binds to an existing Bootstrap button dropdown and populates it with all available Google Cast receivers.

 ## Usage